Clemapfel/mousetrap/docs/03_actions.md

 ## Action Maps

 Eagle-eyed readers may have noticed that we need to supply an `Application*` to the `Action` constructor, despite the two seemingly not interacting.
 This is, because the `Application` instance is what stores our actions globally.
-Once we call `set_function` on an action, it is registered with the application under it's id, `example.print_clicked` in our case, an can now be accessed both internally and externally by everything in the application.
+Once we call `set_function` on an action, it is registered with the application under its id, `example.print_clicked` in our case, and can now be accessed both internally and externally by everything in the application.

-For example, if we lost track of our `Action` instance but would like to call it manually, we can do so like so:
+For example, if we lost track of our `Action` instance but would like to call it manually, we can retreieve it from our application instance:

 ```cpp
 // after action.set_function(//...